America’s First Sunrise

 History of Acadia National Park

 Established as Sieur de Monts National Monument in 1916, the land that would become known as Acadia National Park was the federally protected area in the eastern United States.
-But the region had a long history of habitation before receiving this distinction.
+But the region had a long history of habitation before receiving this distinction like many others on our national parks by state list.

 The Wabanaki peoples have inhabited the region we now call Maine for 12,000 years.
 Shell heaps dating back more than 6,000 years indicate their prehistoric settlement of Acadia National Park, predominantly in the form of temporary trading posts.
 These seafaring hunter-gatherers navigated the waters of “Pemetek” — their name for Mount Desert Island — and coastal Maine in seaworthy birch bark canoes.
 Today, various Wabanaki tribes maintain a deep spiritual connection with the land of Acadia National Park, weaving handmade baskets from native sweetgrass and trekking up Cadillac Mountain during early morning hours to honor the first rays of the sun.